s24279-pj/NAI-73c-MSzJWi/Zjazd5/README.md

 - `clothes.py`: Classifies images from the Fashion MNIST dataset using two different CNN architectures (small and large).
 - `heart_disease.py`: Predicts heart disease presence using a feedforward neural network.
 The dataset used contains various medical attributes like age, cholesterol level, and more.
 - `heart.csv`: CSV file containing patient data for the heart disease classification task.
+- `tom_and_jerry.py`: Classifies images from the "Tom and Jerry" dataset.
+It uses a CNN to predict whether the image contains Tom, Jerry, both, or neither.
 - README.md: Documentation for the project (this file).

 ### Datasets